krbnite/krbnite.github.io/_posts/2019-11-11-Ai4-Healthcare.md

 # 9:25: Solving Genomic Data Privacy in the Age of AI (Kyle Knack, Pure Storage)
+Kyle wore a bright orange shirt, like the cones and caution signs you might find on a construction site.
+His demeanor fit the look:

 DNA Data Deluge: The amount of genomic data is increasing exponentially, keeping pace with the exponential decreases in sequencing costs.